Vox Gyrovox - 1966-1967

 Above, a picture taken at the head office of Royston Industries, the company that had a controlling interest in Vox.
 The shot was reproduced in "Beat Instrumental" magazine, January 1969 - its article on organs.

 Note that the two Gyrotones (perhaps "Gyrovoxes") on view have early split fronts, and sloping or at least swivelling lower speaker sections.
 They were probably Gyrotone IIIs.
-Surviving examples have not come to light so far - only later ones.
+A surviving example (extremely scarce these days) below:

 Above, a split-front Gyrotone III (from c.
 1968) that came up for sale in 2017.
-The design was later simplified - see for instance the adverts immediately below.
-For later Gyrotone IIIs see the foot of this page.
+The design was later simplified - see the foot of this page.